 Acupuncture improves the body’s functions and promotes the natural self-healing process by stimulating specific anatomic areas--commonly referred to as acupuncture points, The most common method used to stimulate these points is the insertion of fine, sterile needles into the skin.
 Pressure or heat may further fortify the effects.
 Other acupoint stimulation techniques include: manual massage, moxibustion or heat therapy and cupping,

 TCM is based on an ancient philosophy that describes the universe, and the body, in terms of two opposing forces:

 yin and yang.

 When these forces are in balance, the body is healthy.
-Energy, so-called "qi" , flows along specific pathways, called meridians, throughout the body.
-Qi is replenished from the air we breath and the food we eat, keeping our body balanced and properly functioning in order to live a long, healthy and happy life.
-The constant and harmonic flow of qi keeps the Yin and Yang balanced.
-However, if the Flow of energy gets blocked by inner or outer factors- in TCM terms we call this "exterior or interior pathogenic factors" - pain or illness can occur.
+Energy, so-called "Qi" ,and Blood "Xue flows along specific pathways, meridians, throughout the body.
+Qi and Xue is replenished from the air we breath and the food we eat, keeping our body balanced and properly functioning in order to live a long, healthy and happy life.
+The constant and harmonic flow of Qi and Xue keeps the Yin and Yang balanced.
+However, if the flow of Energy gets blocked by inner or outer factors- in TCM terms we call this "exterior or interior pathogenic factors" - pain or illness can occur.

-Acupuncture can release blocked Qi in the body and stimulate function by evoking the body`s natural healing response through various physiological systems.
+Acupuncture can release blocked Qi and Xue and stimulate function by evoking the body`s natural healing response through various physiological systems.